-Statue of Liberty climber to be arraigned after immigration protest
+Statue of Liberty climber appears in court after immigration protest

 An activist group called Rise and Resist said on Facebook that Okoumou was part of a protest at the base of the statue against immigration policy.

-The protesters unfurled a banner that read “Abolish ICE,” the acronym for the U.S. Immigration and Customs Enforcement agency, which has become a focus of criticism over U.S. President Donald Trump’s policy of “zero tolerance” for illegal immigration.
+The protesters unfurled a banner that read “Abolish ICE,” the acronym for the U.S. Immigration and Customs Enforcement agency.
+Created in 2003, the agency has become a focus of criticism over U.S. President Donald Trump’s policy of “zero tolerance” for illegal immigration.

-Rise and Resist said it was working to get legal representation for Okoumou, whose age was incorrectly given earlier as 45.
-About a half-dozen of Okoumou’s fellow protesters had gathered at the courthouse in support.
+About two dozen people, including some of Okoumou’s fellow protesters, gathered in the courtroom’s public gallery.

-“People are learning about ‘Abolish ICE,’ they’re learning that there are other options,” Martin Quinn, a 47-year-old Rise and Resist member, said.
+“People are learning about ‘Abolish ICE,’ they’re learning that there are other options,” said Martin Quinn, a 47-year-old Rise and Resist member.
 “That was her message and people heard it loud and clear.”

 Okoumou was born and raised in the Democratic Republic of Congo before moving to New York, according to Jamie Bauer, another protester.
 She has been arrested while protesting at least once before, in 2017, and works as a personal trainer and physical therapist, the New York Daily News reported.